 Dr. Strangelove appears incapable of love for anything but the deadly technological devices he himself so resembles; his stunted sense of morality and humanity is indicated by his past association with Nazism, traces of which are still evident in his present behavior and mentality.
 (Henriksen 320)

-The wheelchair bound scientist does not fear the impending destruction of the earth.
-Rather, he is quite excited to share his survival plan, which involves creating a sub ground colony where the women greatly outnumber the men and must be “of a highly stimulating nature” (Mast 336).
+The wheelchair-bound scientist does not fear the impending destruction of the earth.
+Rather, he is quite excited to share his survival plan, which involves creating a sub-ground colony where the women greatly outnumber the men and must be “of a highly stimulating nature” (Mast 336).
 This plan is greeted with enthusiasm from Turgidson and the Russian Ambassador de Sadesky, who are enticed by “the most base and selfish of animal needs” (Gehring 29).
-Continuing with the sexual themes and innuendos in this film, the men are so enthralled with the idea of a plethora of sexual activity that all concern of the bomb and destruction of the world are pushed from their thoughts.
-From this the title of the movie can be derived: they have stopped worrying about the bomb and learned to love it because it will deliver them this colony of women for their pleasure (Burgess 10).
+Continuing with the sexual themes and innuendos in this film, the men are so enthralled with the idea of a plethora of sexual activity that all concerns about the bomb and destruction of the world are pushed from their thoughts.
+From this comes the title of the movie: they have stopped worrying about the bomb and learned to love it because it will deliver them this colony of women for their pleasure (Burgess 10).

 An Inhumane World

 It is not just the characters of the film itself that Dr. Strangelove targets, but humanity as a whole.
 “Dr. Strangelove mocks…all pretensions to moral judgment on the part of men (all of us)…and their decisions (the very stuff of morality) to gamesmen aspiring through amorality to Science” (Burgess 10).
-Homer Jack, a social activist and advocate for peace, had this to say about Dr. Strangelove:
+Homer Jack (social activist and advocate for peace) had this to say about Dr. Strangelove: